pspeter/pythovolve/README.md

 To run an ES on a difficult multi dimensional test function, try

     python -m pythovolve ES -d hoelder_table -m gauss -c single_point -p

+For a full list and explanation of all CLI parameters, run

+    python -m pythovolve -h